UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 `singularity_containers` - Directory with container definition files and pull commands.
 With the exception of the Fragpipe pipeline (`proteomics_pipeline`) and the Rshiny web app (`website`), all the software used in this GitHub repository is in these singularity containers.

-`website` - Contains Rshiny app scripts that allows users to perform gene queries and visualize RNA isoform expression from the data used in this publication
+`website` - Contains Rshiny app scripts that allows users to perform gene queries and visualize RNA isoform expression from the data used in this publication.
 URL:

 ## Data availability